procrash/petya-green-multicore/README.md

 The GPU code is running and your keys are computed in less than three days on a Nvidia 980Ti graphics card.

-AGE: petya_green [] [--help] [--version] [--gpu] [--cpu] [--resume] [--random] [--selftest] [--performance] [--queryDeviceInfo] [--file ARG] [--key ARG] [--cpu_threads ARG] [--gpu_threads ARG] [--gpu_blocks ARG] [--gpu_keysCtxSwitch ARG] [--start_key ARG] [--nrOfKeysToCalculate ARG]

-Option Arguments:
-	--help              	display help message
-	--version           	output the version number
-	--file              	filename which contains disk dump of crypted harddrive (does only need to be the first 57 sectors) --gpu               	keys are calculated on gpu (notice if you specify both option gpu and cpu is used to calculute the keys)
-	--cpu               	keys are calculated on cpu
-	--resume            	resume previous calculation
-	--random            	use a random key instead of brute force mothod, notice this doesn't allow a resume as wrong keys are not stored
-	--key               	try a specific key
-	--selftest          	check if algorithms work
-	--performance       	provide information about performance
-	--cpu_threads       	nr of threads to use on CPU for CPU calculation --queryDeviceInfo   	Displays information about NVIDIA devices
-	--gpu_threads       	number of threads to use on GPU --gpu_blocks        	number of blocks to use on GPU --gpu_keysCtxSwitch 	number keys which are calculated on a the gpu before the context switches back to host --start_key         	start key number (defaults to 0) --nrOfKeysToCalculate	nr of keys which should be calculated before program ends [defaults to all key combinations (2*26+10)^8]

 1) If you have a key and you want to test it:<br/>
 <pre>
 ./petya_green [disk dump] [key]